wikimedia/wikimedia-fundraising-dev/README.md

 ### Tracking changes to files under `config`

 Most files under the `config` directory are tracked by git as part of the fundraising-dev repo.
-You can use git to see how your configuration differs from what others are using, or share your changes with the rest of the team.
-Or, you can use git to easily switch among different config settings.
+You can use git to share config changes with the rest of the team, and to keep your local config up-to-date.

-There are also a few files in `config` that are ignored by git.
+There are a few files in `config` that are ignored by git.
 Some&mdash;specifically, xdebug settings&mdash;are ignored because it seems likely that they'll be unique to each developer's local setup, so tracking them with git probably wouldn't be useful.

+For the Payments and E-mail Preference Center wikis, you can create a custom, untracked `LocalSettings-local.php` file (in `config/payments`/ and `config/email-pref-ctr`, respectively).
+This is the place to add temporary settings that you need for development without modifying git-tracked files.

-(Also ignored by this git repo are the private settings, described below.
-Changes to those settings can be tracked using the private git repo.)
+Also ignored by this git repo are the private settings, described below.
+Changes to those settings can be tracked using the private git repo.

 ### Container-internal config